Brighten your holiday season with our Christmas Marmalade—a delightful blend of juicy oranges, zesty lemon, tropical pineapple, and vibrant cherries.

-I’ve been wanting to make this jam for several months.
+I’ve had this jam on my list to make for several months.
 I got a food processor as an early Christmas present so I decided now was the time.
-I broke in my food processor last night by chopping up fruit for this marmalade and two other marmalades (to be revealed in future posts).
+I broke in my food processor last night by chopping up fruit for this marmalade and two other marmalades.
 I was in heaven — it made things so easy!

-This marmalade is delicious?
-I plan to give some of it away for Christmas, but I’m definitely keeping some for my family as well.
-It’s so good!
+This recipe makes several jars so I plan to give some away as Christmas gifts, but I’m also keeping some for my family to enjoy.

 - 3 oranges